 Severe Weather Europe

-Several Twitter users captured jaw dropping photos and video of the event:
+Several Twitter users captured jaw-dropping photos and videos of the event:

-The changing weather looks set to drive sales of air-conditioners in places which haven’t
+The changing weather looks set to drive sales of air-conditioners in places that haven’t

 Top photo by KAGAYA.